 There also appears to be a correlation emerging between the action taken in each country, and the rate of comments relating to Coronavirus.
 In Singapore, where radical measures to control the spread were put in place, there was far slower growth in the proportion of comments.
 And in Italy, the proportion of comments actually fell once the country lockdown was in place.

 What does this mean for employers?

 As we know from our Employee Voice Report, employees are twice as likely to leave comments in their feedback surveys when they are troubled about something.
 And employees worldwide are, understandably, worried about COVID-19 and what it means for them professionally and personally.

 As the data here suggests, once a situation is in hand, or action has been taken (in this case by both Governments and employers), workers feel less compelled to speak out.
 So it’s positive to also see a far higher than average manager response to the Coronavirus-related comments, as well as higher acknowledgement of them — 7% and 15% respectively.
 This is a simple way of letting your workforce know that they have been heard, and their feedback is valued.

 Employees clearly expect their employers to communicate clearly and take decisive action.
-How organisations behave now will make or break the trust their workers have in them for the long run.
-It may also determine how quickly they are able to bounce back after, when the world is through this, and out the other side.
+How organisations react will make or break the trust their workers have in them for the long run.
+As we continue to manage the repurcussions of this global pandemic, that trust will be essential.